ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If this request is approved,
-the [resulting access token](#response-token-single) will include the sum of both of the requested types of access.
+the [resulting access token](#response-token-single) will include the sum of both of the requested types of access for both APIs.

 ### Requesting Resources By Reference {#request-resource-reference}